leo-li-zq/CultureGo/README.md

 An AI-driven cultural travel exploration assistant using locally deployed LLMs and real-time APIs.

+Motivation
+As an Applied Physics student minoring in AI and Data Analytics at The Hong Kong Polytechnic University, I am fascinated by the intersection of deterministic systems and stochastic language models.
+This project serves as a practical application of my academic training, demonstrating how rigorous system design can enhance the reliability and utility of generative AI in complex, real-world scenarios.
-CultureGo: Intelligent Cultural Exploration Assistant

-CultureGo is an AI-driven travel consultant designed to bridge the gap between Large Language Models (LLMs) and real-world dynamic data.
+CultureGo: Intelligent Cultural Exploration Assistant CultureGo is an AI-driven travel consultant designed to bridge the gap between Large Language Models (LLMs) and real-world dynamic data.
 By implementing custom intent-routing logic, the system provides users with deep cultural insights, real-time weather analytics, and precise financial exchange rates for global destinations.

 Core Features